-After Trump slur, future of DACA talks unclear
+Trump's comments threaten already-delicate DACA talks

 - Conservatives balked at the proposal from the "Group of Six"

-Washington (CNN)Things were getting heated on Capitol Hill on immigration even before President Donald Trump asked lawmakers in a closed-door meeting Thursday why the US was bringing in immigrants from "shithole" countries into the US.
+Washington (CNN)President Donald Trump's demands on immigration legislation Friday morning threatened to upend delicate negotiations on Capitol Hill, which were already jeopardized in the wake of his "shithole" remark.

 Republicans have been engaged in a showdown for days over which corner of their party has Trump's ear in negotiations over the Deferred Action for Childhood Arrivals program expiring in March.
-With Trump's vulgar comments, moderates may be growing increasingly nervous that they're losing in the fight to pull Trump to the center.
+But if Trump's vulgar comments weren't already making moderates increasingly nervous that they're losing in the fight to pull Trump to the center, his tweets Friday, in which he listed demands for a DACA deal, were likely to make their efforts more difficult.

+The President on Twitter demanded increased funding for a border wall and said the proposed bargain put forth by a bipartisan group of lawmakers would result in the US being "forced to take large numbers of people from high-crime countries."
+He also said the proposed deal would make chain and lottery migration "worse."

+Democrats, however, have already made clear they would not consider some of the suggestions, and the comments are a major setback for an immigration compromise that seemed possible less than a day earlier.

-On Thursday afternoon, a bipartisan group of six lawmakers led by Sens.
-Lindsey Graham of South Carolina and Dick Durbin of Illinois, had finally agreed on a plan to shield hundreds of thousands of immigrants with DACA -- the Deferred Action on Childhood Arrivals program -- from being deported.
+On Thursday afternoon, the bipartisan group of six lawmakers, led by Sens.
+Lindsey Graham of South Carolina and Dick Durbin of Illinois, agreed on a plan to shield hundreds of thousands of immigrants protected under DACA from being deported.
 But their victory -- first announced by Sen. Jeff Flake of Arizona -- was short-lived.

 The details hadn't even yet been shopped around to their colleagues when conservatives started balking at the agreement and the only man that mattered in the debate -- Trump -- sent his party back to the drafting table.